CDOrtona/Image_Inpainting/README.md

 1. Interpolation
 2. Explicit solution of a linear PDE

-The following image, used for this case study, has parts which have worn off over time.
+The following image, used for this case study, has pixels which have worn off over time.
 Those damaged regions are the ones we wish to inpaint and reconstruct.
-(In this repo you can find more example pictures which can be used to test the alghoritm).
+(In this repo you can find more example pictures which can be used to test the algorithm).

 <img src="https://github.com/CDOrtona/Image_Inpainting/blob/main/bebe.jpg" title="image to be inpainted" width="150"/>